The Old Age Security (OAS) pension is one of the main sources of retirement income in Canada.

 At the end of the tax year, you will receive a T4A (OAS) tax slip from Service Canada that shows how much OAS pension you received and how much taxes were deducted.

-You can typically expect to receive your OAS Statement at the end of February.
+You can typically expect your OAS Statement at the end of February.

 If the OAS recovery tax was deducted from your pension, it is also recorded in box 20 of your T4A (OAS) slip.
 More on this later.

 You can request that federal income taxes be withheld each month so you don’t have to pay quarterly or wait until the end of the year to pay a lump sum in taxes.

 To make this request, you must complete Form ISP 3520.

 OAS pensioners who live abroad pay a monthly 25% withholding tax rate on their benefits when deemed non-residents of Canada.

 They may be able to lower this tax rate if their country of residence has a social security agreement with Canada.
 Here’s a list of countries that have a tax treaty with Canada.

 Unless you meet the 20-year residency requirement, your OAS payments stop after you have been outside Canada for longer than 6 months.
 Payments are restarted after you return to Canada.

 When your annual income exceeds a certain threshold ($81,761 for the 2022 tax year and July 2023 to June 2024 recovery tax period), you must repay some of your OAS pension.

 When your income exceeds $134,626, you are no longer eligible to receive the OAS pension.
 The threshold increases to $142,428 for the July 2024 to June 2025 recovery tax period.